ErikJonasson/Autofetch/README.md

 Criteria crit = new AutofetchCriteria(sess.createCriteria(Foo.class));
 ```
 ## Goals
 To migrate the tool to the newest version of Hibernate.
-It would be convenient to have at least one version for Hibernate 4.x aswell.

 ## Documentation
 The original documentation is included in the repo.